Connect With Us

 Certain regions with expensive real estate markets qualify for higher conforming loan limits.
 For 2026, these high-cost areas can have limits up to 150% of the baseline, reaching $1,203,975 for single-family properties.
 Locations in California, New York, Hawaii, and the Washington D.C. metropolitan area often receive these elevated thresholds.

-You can check the specific mortgage lending limits for your county.
-The max conforming loan limit 2026 varies significantly by location, making it essential for buyers to verify their specific area's threshold before beginning their home search.
+You can view the specific mortgage lending limits for your county.
+The max conforming loan limit 2026 varies considerably by location, so buyers should verify their area's threshold before beginning their home search.

 Conforming Loans Versus Jumbo Loans